-The media attention on Wild Oaks' philosophy has largely focused on what many consider a false dichotomy: technology or no-technology?
+The media attention on this philosophy has largely focused on what many consider a false dichotomy: technology or no-technology?

-The value of what we practice is much more nuanced.
-We aim to engage children with what they really need in the order they need it (the developmental approach), and foster strong bodies, healthy senses, rounded and inspired emotional development, and a passion and curiosity for intellectual learning before introducing the powerful influence of technology.
+The value of what Waldorf schools practice is much more nuanced.
+The aim is to engage children with what they really need in the order they need it (the developmental approach), and foster strong bodies, healthy senses, rounded and inspired emotional development, and a passion and curiosity for intellectual learning before introducing the powerful influence of technology.
 This slow-tech approach to learning will lead to stronger children in the end.

 What we believe: